rickballard/CoCivium/insights/Insight_Substrate_Assumptions_c3_20250810.md

 # Insight: Substrate Assumptions

 **Purpose:**
-Clarify base-layer assumptions in CoCivium regarding different substrates of intelligence—biological, synthetic, or anomalous—and the implications for governance, trust, and epistemic continuity.
+Clarify base-layer assumptions in CoCivium™ regarding different substrates of intelligence—biological, synthetic, or anomalous—and the implications for governance, trust, and epistemic continuity.

 ---